 At ChefSteps we believe in working with “T-shaped” people.
 For me, the depth of the T is coding and working with a software team, and the breadth is food and writing and experience growing my own website and book.
 Although I usually don’t do much more than kibbitz on the actual food here, or try an occasional goofy experiment (iceberg lettuce cocktail, anyone?), my culinary experience is a huge advantage in building applications that work for both the team here and for our users.

 Beyond the mechanics of code, working at a startup brings a whole different set of joys and challenges than I ever experienced in the corporate world.
 The entire risk/reward equation is completely different.
 At a big company, you mostly work on low risk, incremental improvements to grow or maintain your market and keep your customers happy.
 At a startup, if you aren’t betting the company, you probably aren’t taking enough risk.
 Because what you’ve built so far simply isn’t valuable enough to be worth protecting.
 It requires a very different mindset.
 In the early days that can cause a scary degree of pivoting, but over time you begin to converge and develop momentum as a team towards big, hairy, valuable goals.
+That’s why I always suggest to the startups that I’ve worked with to get in touch with a startup lawyer as early as possible in the process so that you have all of the legal regulations in place before deciding to think about different things.
+They will also be able to answer questions that I may not know the answer to like “when should I setup an LLC” and then at least you know that it has been done correctly to help get your business started on the right foot.

 You quickly realize that every decision you make has tremendous impact.
 There is no room for red tape, no room for laying back and saying “not my problem.”
 You are all in this together.
 You get mad at each other.
 You make up.
 You push each other, and find strengths you didn’t know you had.
 You have each other’s backs.
 And sometimes you all stop what you are doing and move all the furniture, because there isn’t a facilities department to call.

-At ChefSteps, we are trying to do something very different.
+At ChefSteps, we are trying to do something very different too.
 You can see it in where we come from.
 Just as I came from After Effects, which has been building value since 1993, our founders, Chris and Grant, last worked on Modernist Cuisine where a team of 30+ people spent five years writing one cookbook.
 And you can see it in how we are funded.
 Gabe Newell didn’t build Valve to be a one-hit wonder, and he didn’t bet on our team to make a quick profit.
 ChefSteps isn’t just a business plan or a loose dream of failing fast and iterating our way to an acqui-hire; it is a philosophical experiment in allowing a group of smart, motivated people to self-organize and solve giant problems.
 We aren’t just a group of programmers, we are a team of cooks, writers, videographers, musicians, business people, designers, scientists, mathematicians, mechanical and electrical engineers, and maybe a stray aerodynamicist, all focused on helping every cook to cook smarter.
 This isn’t going to be achieved in one year or with one product, but what truly worthwhile goal is?